After more than a year testing, adding and dropping calculations, and still in trial version, my second application for Garmin watches comes to light.

 - rTL: Threshold pace.
 In min/km or min/mile.

 - TL: Threshold power.
 In W.

-- (Version 15.0.1) Temperature: If watch includes a temperature sensor, or there is an external sensor “Tsen <current sensor temperature> ºC” and otherwise “Tcon <settings temperature> ºC”.
+- (Version 15.0.2) Temperature: If watch has a temperature sensor “Tsen <current sensor temperature> ºC” and if it doesn’t have it or it have been chosen not to use the temperature sensor “Tcon <settings temperature> ºC”.

 - 1 to 6: Heart rate zones for calculating ECOs.
 They are obtained from the zones configured on the watch.
 The first 4 zones are the same, zone 5 differs from its upper limit and a zone 6 is added.
 The zone number – lower limit – upper limit is displayed.
 Both limits are included in the zone.